 Senior Fellow and Director of the Women and Foreign Policy Program

 Former advisor to U.S. Secretary of State Hillary Rodham Clinton on global women's issues.
 Currently an adjunct professor of women's human rights at Georgetown University.
 Research focuses on the relationship between women's advancement and prosperity, stability, and security.

 Adjunct Senior Fellow for Law and Foreign Policy

 Former State Department and Defense Department senior official and National Security Council staff member.
 Professor of international law and national security law at Columbia Law School.
-Fellow in CFR's Cyberconflict and Cybersecurity Initiative.
+Currently working on CFR's Cyberconflict and Cybersecurity Initiative.